inder007/Learn-Data-Science/README.md

 ### Installing

-Assuming you have all the above prerequisites up and running, follow these steps to run your app in local environment.
+Assuming you have all the above prerequisites up and running, follow these steps to run the app in local environment.

 Fork or download this repo, to have your own local copy of this app to customize.